taltosiano/OPP.Assignment1/README.md

 #### In this file we'll explain in short view about our exercise

 ## Obserever Design-Patten
 Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing. so that the observer design pattern enables a subscriber to register with and receive notifications from a provider.
-It is suitable for any scenario that requires push-based notification.
-The pattern defines a provider (also known as a subject or an observable) and zero, one, or more observers.
-Observers register with the provider, and whenever a predefined condition, event, or state change occurs, the provider automatically notifies all observers by calling one of their methods.
-In this method call, the provider can also provide current state information to observers
 Indeed, this is reflected in our assignment, we had to create an observer (GroupAdmin) that alerts registered users (ConcereteMember) to any changes made to the UndoableStringBuilder.

 ## Classes